nivit/goodvibes/docs/design-choices.md

 -------------------------------

 You will see in the code that some features are quite isolated from the rest of the code.
-First, there's a `OckFeature` object, that is the parent of all features.
+First, there's a `GvFeature` object, that is the parent of all features.
 Then, features just need to inherit this object, connect to some signals from the core, and that's it.